Preferred Sample Type

 Sample Preparation

-Samples for any coagulation tests must be filled to the black fill line indicated on the sample tube.
+Samples must be filled to the black fill line (Vacuette tubes) or the frosted line (BD Vacutainer tubes) indicated on the sample tube.
 Any sample filled above or below this level will be rejected and a repeat sample will be required

 Turnaround Time